HelloWounderworld/fine-tuning-qlora/README.md

         nvidia-smi

-    Check if there is any CUDA
+    Check whether there is any nvidia-cuda-toolkit installed

         nvcc --version